modflowpy/pymake/README.md

 pymake can be run from the command line or it can be called from within python.

-pymake includes example scripts for building MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODPATH 6, MODPATH 7, MT3DMS, MT3D-USGS, and SEAWAT using gfortran on Mac or Linux.
+pymake includes example scripts for building MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODFLOW-2000, MODPATH 6, MODPATH 7, MT3DMS, MT3D-USGS,
+and SEAWAT using gfortran on Mac or Linux.
 The scripts download the distribution file from the USGS and compile the source into a binary executable.
-The MODFLOW-NWT script now works with the present version of MODFLOW-NWT.

 pymake includes code for compiling with ifort on Windows and OSX.